Black Paradox: Plot

 Sometime later, two of the members of the group - Tabourou and Baracchi - become rich by selling the gemstones.
 However, when the objects cause several fires, they are classified as dangerous weapons of terrorism.
 At the same time, the government starts looking for Tabourou and Baracchi for their connection to the objects, which forces them to go into hiding.
 Meanwhile, Marousou, who is a nurse, takes a break from work in a remote forest villa owned by Doctor Suka, her colleague.
 Tabourou and Baracchi follow the two of them in disguise.
 During their stay at the villa, Dr. Suka reveals that he has cultivated the deceased Piitan's pylorus in an attempt to cross into the other world.
 He uses Piitan's robot doppelgänger to bring in more gemstones - called Paradoxical Night - into this world.

 Baracchi and Tabourou are forced to reveal themselves when Paradoxical Nights start overflowing from a birthmark that covers half of Baracchi's face.
 Dr. Suka restores her face and cultivates the tissue from her birthmark into another portal.
 It is later revealed that the portals allow entry only to their respective originators.
 Dr. Suka pushes Baracchi into her portal when she confronts him about Marousou, who was being held captive in the mansion.

 Later, Tabourou withdraws to his own seaside villa after seeing his doppelgänger, who he thinks wants to kill him.
 During this time, he forms his own portal to the alternate world from his shadow.
-Marousou, develops a tumor in her brain, which is then removed and cultivated into yet another portal by Dr. Suka.
+Marousou develops a tumor in her brain, which is then removed and cultivated into yet another portal by Dr. Suka.
 In the end, all the four members of the original suicide group are shown to be staying together in the same mansion, where they are used by Dr. Suka and the government to gather more Paradoxical Nights for study as a potential energy source.
-Marousou, who has now developed the ability to see into the future, predicts that the Paradoxical Nights will ultimately cause the extinction of humanity, and Dr. Suka will be directly blamed for this outcome in the future.
+Marousou, who has now developed the ability to see into the future, predicts that the Paradoxical Nights will ultimately cause the death of much of humanity before ceasing being used, and Dr. Suka will be directly blamed for this outcome in the future.